 Markets are always a must to explore when travelling abroad and Mauritius surely has a few to choose from.
-In fact, the traditional markets opened many years ago when the first port was build which allowed locals to buy imported goods arriving by the merchant ships in one place.
+In fact, the traditional Mauritius markets opened many years ago when the first port was build which allowed locals to buy imported goods arriving by the merchant ships in one place.
 The market tradition is today a rooted part of Mauritius and while visiting the markets you are sure to explore massive crowds, discovering an endless amount of vegetables, herbs and spices not to forget to mention all the tourist souvenirs, local artworks, textiles, costume jewellery, DVDs, CDs and books.
-The markets in Mauritius are also the place to try the local street food which offers local delights, rotis, dholl puri, samosa, gato piment, and the delicious Alouda drink.
+Mauritius markets are also the place to try the local street food which offers local delights, rotis, dholl puri, samosa, gato piment, and the delicious Alouda drink.
 We have listed a few of the markets for you here.

 Port Louis Central Market

 The most famous market in Mauritius is the Central Market in Port Louis.
 You will find it crowded as the market is highly visited by tourists as well as locals and is a popular meeting point.
 The market is divided in sections, a section selling fruit, vegetables, spices, herbs and local food snacks, a section selling meat and sea products, a section upstairs selling souvenirs and a section selling clothes.

 The market is open Mon-Fri from 09.00 to 18.00.
 Saturday half day, Sunday closed.

 Quatre Bornes Market specializes in textiles and is therefore known for its cheap buys of clothes, casual wear, dresses, t-shirts, cloths by meter and many other sorts of textile.
 A great visit and opportunity to make a cheap deal.
 The market is located in the heart of Quatre Bornes and around the market you will also find normal street stores with a bit higher pricing.
 It is also possible to enjoy local snacks and drinks around the market.